Davoleo/AniThemes/README.md

 # anithemes

-A mobile media player for Anime Themes.
+A mobile media player interface for Anime Themes.